Zequez/FactorioMods/README.md

 source web app to host Factorio Mods, and make it easier for user and devs alike to share, find, download, and manage mods.

+[Trello board with tasks being worked, ideas, planning and stuff](https://trello.com/b/Ii5IHVxG/factoriomods).
+For bug report use the Github issues.

 ## Is FactorioMods a mod manager?

 No, FactorioMods it's not a mod manager, after you download the mods, you have to install them